 2. RAIL INDUSTRY WORKER REGISTRATION

-All NWPA Project workers are required to hold a Rail Industry Worker (RIW) card and must hold both these roles as a minimum:
+All NWPA Project workers are required to hold a Rail Industry Worker (RIW) card and must hold the roles below as a minimum:

 Step 1 > Company registration

 Go to the Rail Industry Worker system.
 If your company isn’t already in the system, enter your ABN and details to register for an account.
 Once approved, you’ll be emailed login details to the system.

 With your login, you can now enter and edit your workers in the Rail Industry Worker system – this includes personal contact details, address, phone and email.

 Next, you will select the roles your worker will complete for John Holland on the NWPA project.

 You will now be prompted to upload documents to support the qualifications and competency for your worker to complete the roles selected in Step 3.